anthonymidili/EasyKeep/README.md

 [![Code Climate](https://codeclimate.com/github/anthonymidili/EasyKeep.png)](https://codeclimate.com/github/anthonymidili/EasyKeep)

+# EasyKeep *(version '1.0.0')*

-EasyKeep - An app to help my mom with her house keeping business.
-This app will keep track of all her customers, accounts,  service items, invoices, and payments.
-Customers will be invited to view there account information, service history, invoices and payments.
+**Easykeep** Started out to be an app to help my mom with her house keeping business.
+After doing that I wanted to help others with there small business.

+**EasyKeep** will help you keep track of all your:

++ customers
++ accounts
++ services provided
++ invoices
++ payments received

+**Customers** will be invited to view there:

++ account information
++ service history
++ invoices
++ payments

+Have someone you want to over see your accounts?
+No problem.
+Invite them to become an admin over your accounts.
+Different user roles have different role permissions.
+An Owner of coarse has total control.
+An Admin has total control over the accounts.
+A Customer can only view there own account information and they can also change there contact information so you can always have current information.

+This app is geared for small businesses with no overhead and provides a service such as:

++ house keeping
++ interior design
++ baby sitting
++ lawn care
++ ect.

+Come check us out at [easykeep.herokuapp.com] (https://easykeep.herokuapp.com)